guardian/typerighter/docs/01-running-locally.md

 # Basic developer run

-`./script/start` and visit `localhost:9000` to confirm the service came up correctly.
+Get credentials for Composer profile then run `./script/start` and visit `localhost:9000` to confirm the service came up correctly.

 To attach an interactive debugger, run `./script/start --debug` to expose port 5005 for debugging.